python-marcus-mariano/Tutorial-unittest-vs-pytest/README.md

 # Tutorial-unittest-vs-pytest
-Tutorial to compare unittest and pytest (Renzo Pro) feito por Marcus Mariano
+Tutorial to compare unittest and pytest (Renzo Pro) by Marcus Mariano